 This truck drives itself entirely, may help long-haul drivers take it easy

 Autonomous vehicles are widely seen as the next major technological breakthrough in the world of mobility and while four-wheeled vehicles are already out on roads minding their own drive - rules permitting of course, the world may soon have trucks doing the exact same with no need for a driver to control the steering.
+This after US-based TuSimple completed the first no-human road test if its autonomous truck.

 Trending CarsFind More Cars